Insignia Financial

 Insignia Financial Ltd is an Australian financial services company that originated with the Independent Order of Odd Fellows and was formerly known as IOOF Holdings Ltd. It provides clients with a range of financial services including financial advice, investment management, superannuation and estate and trustee services.
 It is listed on the ASX 200.

 IOOF was founded in 1846 as a friendly society which was formed to provide aid to its members throughout times of sickness and unemployment, as many friendly societies were formed before the widespread introduction of government welfare packages.
 The society funded these activities through joining fees and re-occurring membership fees.

 The company has since grown, with offices located in Sydney, Melbourne, Perth, Adelaide, Brisbane and Hobart.
 It currently services approximately two million customers and employs some 5000 employees.

 IOOF Holdings Ltd changed its name to Insignia Financial Ltd. at the 25 November 2021 AGM.
+However, it still maintains the use of "IOOF" branding on some products.

+In March 2024, Insignia Financial Ltd confirmed that Scott Hartley will take the reins as Chief Executive Officer after the resignation of Renato Mota.

 History

 IOOF originated as a friendly society with roots leading back to England and the United States.
 The majority of these societies were formed before government intervened to provide financial welfare where — for a small membership fee — members would receive financial aid and protection for themselves and their family in times of sickness, death and old age.
 These friendly societies were particularly socially-oriented holding regular meetings which provided entertainment.
 This emerged particularly in rural and mining communities.

 Originally named the 'Independent Order of Odd Fellows', IOOF was brought to Australia and established in Sydney in 1836, but was quickly abolished by the disruption to society caused by the gold rush in Victoria.
 As such, IOOF flourished in Victoria and almost fully disappeared in Sydney.

 Friendly Societies had their greatest expansion in Australia during the late 19th and early 20th century.
 In fact, a paper published by the Liverpool University Press in 1909 showed that an estimate of approximately 500,000 people were members of a friendly society.
 This means that around 46% of Australians were benefitting from the services provided by the societies out of a population of 4.8 million.

 Prospects also had to sign a form stating that they and their wife were of good health.
 If the prospects passed all the requirements, local lodge members would vote on the suitability of the prospect by placing either a black or white ball into a ballot box.
 If more than 3 black balls were placed in the box, the prospect was rejected.
 This process was hence named 'blackballing'.